Hassan Al Thawadi - Accessible and affordable 2022 World Cup in Qatar will bring a post Covid-19 world together | Goal.com

 He also highlighted the daunting challenges Qatar had to tackle on the face of the pandemic, including the steps they took to limit its impact in the country and the 2022 World Cup project sites.

-He mentioned how the SC ensured there was a modicum of normalcy so that the mental health of the workforce was maintained while work on the 2022 World Cup projects was not completely stopped too.
+Al Thawadi also mentioned how the SC ensured there was a modicum of normalcy so that the mental health of the workforce was maintained while work on the 2022 World Cup projects was not completely stopped.
 The SC isolated the 'at-risk' category of workers and implemented rigorous social distancing procedures.

 "In relation to the World Cup, we took immediate action.
 We isolated at-risk, critical workers with underlying conditions and old age.
 We put them in a safe facility.
 We implemented rigorous health and safety standards, social distancing and sanitising policy and procedures within and outside the work sites.